We are devoted to helping our veterans and the pet overpopulation problem.

-All placement and training fees are no cost to the veteran.
+All placement and training fees are at no cost to an eligible veteran.
 The veteran will be responsible for transportation and housing costs (if needed).

 Types of Dogs Offered

-Depending on the individual need of the applicant we will train them with 1 of 2 types of dogs; a Service Dog or a Therapeutic Companion Dog / Emotional Support Animal.
+Depending on the individual need of the applicant, we will train the veteran/dog team for one of two types of dogs; a Service Dog or a Therapeutic Companion Dog / Emotional Support Animal.